CodecoolGlobal/tech-interview-workbook-WailGree/docs/module_web_with_python.md

 *This is the most common relationship type.
 In this type of relationship,<br>
 a row in table A can have many matching rows in table B,<br>
 but a row in table B can have only one matching row in table A.<br>
-(Each customer can only be assigned one city.
+(Each customer can only be assigned to one city.
 One city can be assigned to many customers.)*

 **Many-to-Many:**<br>
 *A many-to-many relationship could be thought of as two one-to-many relationships,<br>